This section describes how to configure the various alert notification methods.

 MM/DD/YY HH:MM:SS.usec ALERTDEF SEVERITY "MESSAGE" / ID=id TYPE=type state=STATE user=USER v1=COUNT / v2=THRESHOLD

-is an integer that uniquely identifies the alert condition.SEVERITY
+is an integer that uniquely identifies the alert condition.ID, TYPE, STATE,

 andUSER